 Figure 3.
-An example of cold and warm temperature advection events in the Southern Ocean at 12 UTC 26 Dec 2016 from ERA-Interim. (a) Air-sea temperature difference ΔT{ao} using T at 10 m a.s.l. (colours).
+An example of cold and warm temperature advection events in the Southern Ocean at 12:00 UTC on 26 December 2016 from ERA-Interim. (a) Air-sea temperature difference ΔT{ao} using T at 10 m a.s.l. (colours).
 Grey contours show sea level pressure in 5 hPa intervals. (b) Ocean evaporation E (colours) and surface cold (green contours) and warm (orange contours) fronts.
-Contours of ΔT{ao} =-1.0° C (blue, solid) indicate cold and of ΔT{ao} =1.0° C (red, dashed) warm temperature advection events, respectively.
+Contours of $\Delta T{ao} = -1.0$ °C (blue, solid) indicate cold temperature advection events and of $\Delta T{ao} = 1.0$ °C (red, dashed) warm temperature advection events, respectively.
 Land areas and areas covered by at least 1% sea ice are blanked.
 Additionally, the blanked sea ice areas are hatched.
 L1 and L2 mark cyclones discussed in the text.

-60° W and 30° W in Fig. 3b).
-As expected, the surface fronts often mark the boundaries between the cold and warm sectors and, thus, of the cold and warm temperature advection masks.
-The warm and cold fronts of the cyclone L2 delimit the warm sector along its southern edge following closely the temperature advection mask.
+following closely the temperature advection mask.
 In other cases, the surface fronts are not aligned with the temperature advection mask.
 This is the case for the cyclone L1, where the cold front is within the warm temperature advection mask and negative ocean evaporation is seen behind the cold front.
 This discrepancy between the surface fronts and the temperature advection masks could be caused by differences in the identification schemes.
-The surface fronts are identified using horizontal gradients in equivalent potential temperature at 850 hPa, while the advection mask is based on the contrast between T at 10 m a.s.1 and SST.
-The focus on air-sea interactions in this study justifies the choice of an identification scheme
+The surface fronts are identified using horizontal gradients in equivalent potential temperature at 850 hPa, while the advection mask is based on the contrast between T at 10 m a.s.l. and SST.

-270 between T at 10 m a.s.l and SST.
 The focus on air-sea interactions in this study justifies the choice of an identification scheme based on surface fields.
-Ocean evaporation aligns well with the advection masks confirming that the proposed identification scheme is useful for the investigation of air-sea fluxes.
+Ocean evaporation aligns well with the advection masks, confirming that the proposed identification scheme is useful for the investigation of air-sea fluxes.
 This scheme is a simple objective method and can be applied to model simulations as well as measurement data.
-Other Eulerian features of extratropical cyclones, such as the cyclone centres, areas or
+Other Eulerian features of extratropical cyclones, such as the cyclone centres, areas or fronts, have been identified using automated identification schemes (e.g. Lambert, 1988; Hewson, 1998; Wernli and Schwierz, 2006; Jenkner et al., 2010) and used to characterise the impact of extratropical cyclones on air-sea interactions (Papritz et al., 2014; Aemisegger and Papritz, 2018).
+The temperature advection scheme presented here provides the possibility to study the contrasting behaviour of air-sea interactions specifically in the cold and warm sectors of extratropical cyclones, respectively.